Sin: Islam

 Sin (khiṭʾ) is an important concept in Islamic ethics.
-Muslims see sin as anything that goes against the commands of God (Allah), a breach of the laws and norms laid down by religion.
+Muslims see sin as anything that goes against the commands of God (Allah), a breach of the laws and norms laid down by the faith.

-Islamic terms for sin include dhanb and khaṭīʾa, which are synonymous and refer to intentional sins; khiṭʾ, which means simply a sin; and ithm, which is used for grave sins.
+Islamic terms for sin include dhanb and khaṭīʾa, which are synonymous and refer to intentional sins; khiṭʾ, which means simply "a sin"; and ithm, which is used for grave sins.